 Instinctually, I turned to look, but I never saw him.
 He was always in the blind spot of my peripheral vision.

-Bella, Cassandra, and Kyle approached me slowly, first looking at Blake’s body before turning to me and asking what the Umbrella Man said.
+Bella, Cassandra, and Kyle approached me slowly, staring at Blake’s body before turning to me and asking what the Umbrella Man said.

-But I never answered and slowly walked back to town, half in terror and half in a trance.
+But I never answered and slowly stumbled back to town, half in terror and half in a trance.

-For the next thirty years of my life, up until this moment now, I’ve never told anyone.
-But so that you never have such a curse hanging over you, I will share what the Umbrella Man said: “This will be your fate if you walk these tracks again.”
+And for the next thirty years, I never told anyone what he whispered.
+But so you never have such a curse hanging over you, I will share what the Umbrella Man said: “This will be your fate if you walk these tracks again.”

-And because of that, I never, ever returned.
+And because of that, I have never ever returned.